theborakompanioni/grepit/readme.md

   Options:

     -h, --help                         output usage information
-    -i, --input-directory [indir]      the directory where to load inputs from -o, --output-directory [outdir]    the directory where results are saved -i, --browser-instances [browser]  number of browsers to use -i, --fetch-timeout [timeout]      number of browsers to use -b, --show-browser [show]          whether to show the browser window or run in headless mode -s, --shuffle-input [shuffle]      whether to shuffle input data before executing
+    -i, --input-directory [indir]      directory where to load inputs from -o, --output-directory [outdir]    directory where results are saved -i, --browser-instances [browser]  number of browsers to use -t, --fetch-timeout [timeout]      number of browsers to use -p, --pdf                          create a pdf of the content -T, --save-type [type]             type in which to persist outputs -x, --screenshot                   take a screenshot of the content -b, --show-browser                 show the browser window or run in headless mode -s, --shuffle-input                shuffle input data before executing

 ```